katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Trying to combine lists of ourliers obtained from different approaches in a statistical way?<br>
 Try p-value geometric mean calculations.

+Trying to see if anyone with a dataset like yours has run a specific program?
+Search for the paper title of your prefered program in [google scholar](https://scholar.google.com/), and click the 'Cited by XXX'.
+Then, click the box 'Search within citing articles' and look up your study keywords in the literature that has cited that program, and you may find some relevant ones.
+Even better, if it is a recent paper in a journal that promotes open science (e.g., Molecular Ecology) the authors may have made their code publically available.

 ## Funding
 <p align="center">